ethereumclassic/ethereumclassic.github.io/content/knowledge/future/index.en.md

 Layer 2 promises to provide adequate assurances of decentralization and trustlessness, with much greater transaction throughput by managing state off-chain and using the base chain for settling this state.
 In theory, there is no upper bound to the number of transactions per second in many Layer 2 systems, and can, again in theory, satisfy civilization-scale usage requirements.

 With Etheruem Classic's EVM and commitment to Proof of Work that will eventually dominate mining in Ethash or SHA3, it will be one of the only choices for a Sovereign Grade base layer that can support a full range of L2 solutions.

-### Inherited Innovation

-TODO paragraph about benefitting from success elsewhere